dylan-lang/opendylan/documentation/library-reference/source/system/date.rst

 The most basic way to extract information from a date is to use the function *decode-date*.

-decode-date

-Function

-decode-date *date* => *year month day hours minutes seconds
-* *day-of-week time-zone-offset*
+- :func:`decode-date`

   Decodes a ``<date>`` into its constituent parts.
 This function is the companion of *encode-date*, in that it takes a ``<date>`` object and returns all of its constituent parts.
 Note, however, that in contrast to *encode-date*, it does not return any millisecond component to the date, but it does return the day of the week of the specified date.

 A number of other functions exist to extract individual components from a ``<date>`` object.
 Each of these functions is listed below.
 Each